FTC Settles Enforcement Actions Relating to Privacy Shield Certifications

 - If an employer is required to obtain or verify salary information by federal law or regulation, an employer is permitted to obtain the information to establish compensation.

-- Employers may discuss the substance of incentive and compensation plans covering the applicant at a prior employer, provided that the employer does not ask about the specific compensation in the plans and the job to which the applicant applied with the prospective employer includes an incentive or commission component.
+- Employers may discuss the substance of incentive and compensation plans covering the candidate at a prior employer, provided that the employer does not ask about the specific compensation in the plans and the job to which the candidate applied with the prospective employer includes an incentive or commission component.

 - If an employer conducts a background check with a credit reporting agency and directs the agency not to disclose salary history to the employer, but the background check report inadvertently includes compensation, the disclosure will not violate the law.
 However, the employer must destroy the salary-history information and is prohibited from using it.

 Employment agencies are partially insulated under the law.
-Applicants may disclose salary history data and information regarding the applicant’s experience with incentive and commission plans to an employment agencies used by an applicant for job placement, and the prospective employer may use such information provided that the applicant provides express written consent to use the data.
+Candidates may disclose salary history data and information regarding the candidate’s experience with incentive and commission plans to an employment agencies used by an candidate for job placement, and the prospective employer may use such information provided that the candidate provides express written consent to use the data.
 An employer that violates the law will be liable for a civil penalties of up to $1,000 for the first violation, $5,000 for the second violation, and $10,000 for each subsequent violation.
 Prior to January 1, New Jersey employers should review and make necessary modifications to their application process regarding salary history.

 The Federal Motor Carrier Safety Administration (FMCSA) is Not a Consumer Reporting Agency Under the FCRA